danae/ctanvas/README.md

 ## Download and installation

-You can download the latest release op cta.js from GitHub.
+You can download the latest release of cta.js from GitHub.
 Currently the only dependency is **jQuery**.
-The library is built using version 2.1
+The library is built using version 2.1.

-To use cta.js, you can include the script file in your HTML pagejust as any other script:
+To use cta.js, you can include the script file in your HTML page just as any other script.

     <script src="http://code.jquery.com/jquery-2.1.4.min.js"></script>
     <script src="cta.js"></script>